elegantapp/pwa-workshop-angular-firebase/README.md

 > Keep an eye on WebKit Feature Status for tracking the progress of the implementation of web standards.
 For instance; once Web App Manifest specs is implemented on WebKit, you won’t need to use the custom meta tags above anymore.
 Track the progress here: https://webkit.org/status/#?search=manifest

-If you like the library, you can star it on GitHub and follow the developments on it: https://github.com/onderceylan/pwa-asset-generator
+If you like the library, please star it on GitHub and follow the developments on it: https://github.com/onderceylan/pwa-asset-generator

 ## Add meta tags for the status bar on iOS